Paithiyakkaran: Production

 When N. S. Krishnan was in prison for the Lakshmikanthan murder case, his wife and comedian T. A. Mathuram started a drama troupe called N. S. K Nataka Sabha.
 The troupe mainly staged plays written by and starring S. V. Sahasranamam.
 Paithiyakaran (lit.
 The mad man) was one of those plays.
 When Krishnan was first sentenced to jail, Mathuram took a break from her acting career.
 Later she came out her self-imposed exile to generate revenues for financing her husband's appeal to the privy council.
 Paithiyakaran was based on V. Shantaram's 1937 film Duniya Na Mane.
 Mathuram converted the troupe into a film production company and made a film based on the play.
 The film advocated reformist social policies like widow remarriage.
 It was directed by the director duo of P. Krishnan and S. Panju.
 While the film was in production, Krishnan was acquitted in the murder case and was released from prison.
 A new role was written for him in the film.
 Mathuram played dual roles as the heroine and as Krishnan's comedic foil.
 Krishnan made fun of his stint in prison through the song jailukku poi vantha in which he described in prison life, his fellow inmates and the types of prisoners he met.
 Music for the film was composed by C. R. Subburaman and M. S. Gnanamani.
 Pattukoru pulavan bharathi - a work of the poet Kavimani Desigavinayagam Pillai was used in the film as lyrics for a song featuring T. A. Jayalakshmi.
-M. G. Ramachandran (later Chief minister of Tamil Nadu) played a supporting role in the film.
-The completed film was 16,201 feet in length.
+M. G. Ramachandran - aka MGR (later Chief minister of Tamil Nadu) played a supporting role in the film.
+MGR lip-synched a love duet song with T.A.
+Mathuram,sung by Ghantasala.The completed film was 16,201 feet in length.
 According to The Hindu and The New Indian Express, S. S. Rajendran played a minor role.

+Soundtrack

+Music was composed by C. R. Subburaman & M. S. Gnanamani.
+Lyrics by Kavimani Desigavinayagam Pillai, Udumalai Narayana Kavi, K. P. Kamatchi & T. R. Sambanthamoorthi.

+Singers are N. S. Krishnan & T. A. Mathuram.
+Playback singers are Ghantasala, P. A. Periyanayaki & T. S. Bhagavathi.